TIG welding – how to set up the welder, how to choose the right electrode and shielding gas?

 Blue tungsten electrodes

 Lanthanum electrode containing 98% tungsten and 2% lanthanum oxide.
 A versatile electrode for AC and DC welding processes and plasma welding, recommended for automated welding.
-Used for unalloyed steels, high-alloyed steels, aluminium, titanium, copper and magnesium alloys.
+Used for unalloyed steels, high-alloyed steels, aluminum, titanium, copper and magnesium alloys.

 Purple tungsten electrodes